vinodjatav/Bipolar_Factory_Assignment/README.md

 Crawl news &amp; information websites & anticipate the likelihood of its virality.

 ### Required Packages!
+In the very fisrt step we need some packeges to extract news headline from news websites.\
+Here is the list of packeges with their description.
 1) bs4 in python\
 bs4 — BeautifulSoup 4.
 Beautiful Soup is a Python library for pulling data out of HTML and XML files.